-Best DDR5 RAM in 2022
+Best DDR5 RAM 2023: The fastest memory for your machine

-(Pocket-lint) - If you're on the cutting edge of PC gaming or building, DDR5 RAM is a must.
+If you're on the cutting edge of PC gaming or building, DDR5 RAM is a must.

 With Intel's 12th generation Alder Lake CPUs, the company rolled out support for the latest generation of RAM for both laptops and traditional desktop machines.

 DDR5 RAM is different from DDR4 in several ways.
 For a start, it's not interchangeable as its design is different, meaning DDR5 won't fit in DDR4 slots and vice versa.
-The RAM timings and speeds are also significantly different, so it's worth keeping that in mind.
+The RAM timings and speeds are also significantly different, so it's worth keeping that in mind too.

 In this guide, we're rounding up the best DDR5 RAM we've tested.
 We've been running these DDR5 RAM options in our machines for day-to-day use, gaming, video editing and much more besides.
 So we're able to recommend the best DDR5 RAM to buy based on that experience.